Convergence and error propagation results on a linear iterative unfolding method: Concluding remarks

 \section{Concluding remarks}

-In this paper we presented mathematical proofs of convergence and error propagation formulae for a linear iterative unfolding method \cite{laszlo2012} in a probability theory context.
-It was shown that the pertinent method is convergent in the `binwise' sense under quite generic conditions, which do hold in case of many practical applications.
-Furthermore, explicit formulae for the three important error terms, the bias error, the statistical error and the systematic errors were derived.
-These may be used to define optimal iteration stopping criterion and quantification of errors therein.
-The key element of the proofs is the Riesz-Thorin theorem.
+In this paper we presented mathematical proofs of convergence and error propagation formulae for a linear iterative unfolding method \cite{laszlo2012} in the probability theory context.
+It was shown that the pertinent method is convergent in the `binwise' sense under quite generic conditions, which does hold in case of many practical applications.
+Furthermore, explicit formulae for the three important error terms, the approximation error, the statistical error and the systematic errors were derived.
+These can be used to define optimal iteration stopping criterion and quantification of errors therein.
+The key element of the proofs is the Riesz-Thorin theorem mapping the original $L^1$ problem to $L^2$ with a subsequent usage of spectral theory of $L^2$ operators.
+The typical use-cases of the method are those unfolding problems which cannot be handled by statistical deconvolution \cite{dattner2011, dattner2016}, due to the absence of translational invariance of the response function.
+The possibility for propagation of the systematic errors is a special advantage, which deserves to be emphasized for experimental applications.

 The pertinent method is also available as a C numerical library \cite{laszlo2011}.
-The algorithm could be included in the ROOUnfold package \cite{adye2011} in the future.
+Using that, the method was demonstrated on a numerical example.
+The algorithm could be included in the ROOUnfold package \cite{adye2011} in the future, or in the GNU Scientific Library \cite{gsl}.